Tracer: Spatial Sound Composer

 "4DSOUND is a collective exploring spatial sound as a medium.
 Since 2007, they have developed an integrated hardware and software system that provides a fully omnidirectional sound environment.
 In 2015, 4DSOUND founded the Spatial Sound Institute in Budapest, a permanent facility dedicated to the research and development of spatial sound."

-After my first-hand experience of the 4DSound system in Berlin in 2013, I was amazed by how immersive the environment is – similarly to the Virtual Reality.
-Given the opportunity to participate in the residency program, we chose to approach our project differently than most residents – we didn’t create a sound piece, but a design tool, using which we connect the Artist (user) and the 4DS system.
+After my first-hand experience of the 4DSound system in Berlin in 2013, I was amazed by how immersive and intimate the sonic space feels – similarly to the Virtual Reality.
+That's why, we chose to approach our residency project slightly differently than most residents – we didn’t aim to create a sonic experience, but rather a tool, using which we could create them.

-We’ve been particularly interested in what could Mixed Reality bring to the process of creation on the 4DS and what a visual layer would bring to the whole experience.
-Our project is therefore a different take on the workflow of the performer.
+As designers, we’ve been particularly interested in what could Mixed Reality bring to the process of creation, and how would introducing a visual layer influence the whole design process of designing a sonic environment.

-The most common interaction workflow is based on manual writing of animations as XYZ coords / math functions as names of Midi clips in Ableton Live on a track containing the 4D M4L plugin.
-Most of the artists use Ableton for their live performances.
-Additionally, an iPad is available to allow the real-time control of the engine's parameters (via the M4L plugin and a custom Lemur UI).
+The most common interaction workflow is based on manual input XYZ coords (or simple, linear math functions) as names of MIDI clips in Ableton Live that is the most popular among artists working with 4DS.
+Additionally, an iPad is available to for real-time control of the engine's parameters (via the M4L plugin and a custom Lemur UI).

-We observed, that the current workflow lacks the immediate connection of the composer and the space.
+We observed, that the current workflow lacks any connection of the artist and the space.
 To change that we chose to use a concept that almost everyone is familiar with – drawing.
 That would allow us to have tangible control over the sonic environment the artist is present in, in real time.

-A drawing functions as a visual clue; a missing link between the performer and the sound travelling in space.
-It serves as an additional anchor, provides a visual feedback and extends the human perception of sound.
+A drawing operates as a visual clue, a missing link between the performer and the sound travelling in space.
+It serves as an additional anchor for the spatial awarness, provides a visual feedback and amplifies the human perception of sound.

 Tracer therefore presents a somehow extended, immersive interface for a composers planning their composition on the 4DS System.
 It’s a prototyping tool for the artist, that lets them design the spatial composition using freely drawn paths.

 During the design process, we were were looking how the integration of interfaces and spatial navigation is solved in other apps.
 Those of Tilt Brush and Gravity Sketch feel very natural, intuitive and straight forward.
-We decided not to reinvent the wheel and include these navigation similar solution in Tracer, making it more intuitive for users already acquainted with VR.
+We decided not to reinvent the wheel and use similar navigation patterns in Tracer, making it more intuitive for users already acquainted with VR.

-We presented Tracer on 2nd of September in the Spatial Sound Institute during a full day dedicated just to Tracer, when public was invited to come and try Tracer on their own.
+We presented Tracer on the 2nd of September 2018 in the Spatial Sound Institute during a full day dedicated just to Tracer, when public was invited to come and try Tracer on their own.
 We collected a lot of feedback from the participants mostly regarding UX and potential features.
 There is definitely a lot to do and we're discussing the potential future of Tracer directly with 4DSound.